kubedb/cli/docs/elastic.md

 * `class:` StorageClass (`kubectl get storageclasses`)
 * `resources:` ResourceRequirements for PersistentVolumeClaimSpec

-**A**s we have used storage information in our database yaml, StatefulSet will be created with PersistentVolumeClaim.

-Following command will list `pvc` for this database.
+As `spec.storage` fields are set, StatefulSet will be created with dynamically provisioned PersistentVolumeClaim.
+Following command will list PVCs for this database.

 ```bash
 $ kubectl get pvc --selector='kubedb.com/kind=Elastic,kubedb.com/name=elasticsearch-db'